innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

-**Title: Converting an InfoSewer Model to an ICM InfoWorks Network using ODIC, SQL**
+**Converting an InfoSewer Model to an InfoWorks Network using ODIC, SQL**

 ## Model Conversion
 Converting InfoSewer Model to ICM InfoWorks Network.md: Documentation detailing the steps for converting an InfoSewer model to an ICM InfoWorks Network.